“I’ve watched enough harvests to know that cutting a wheat field amounts to more decapitated bunnies under the combine than you would believe.”

 “Agriculture is the biggest mistake in human history,” as put by George Armelagos.
 And on the same note, Jared Diamond wrote that, “Archaeologists studying the rise of farming have reconstructed a crucial stage at which we made the worst mistake in human history.
 Forced to choose between limiting population or trying to increase food production, we chose the latter and ended up with starvation, warfare, and tyranny.”
 So, are we doomed?
 Only if we choose to be.
 Agriculture as we know it can’t continue.
 Can it be done differently?
 Others have offered more optimistic answers.

 If we hope to find another way before it’s too late, we must look for inspiration in the traditional food systems that still survive.
 And there most definitely is hope.
 We already know of ways to reverse the damage and rehabilitate the land.
 No doubt further understandings will be gained over time that will allow even greater results.
 But the key is that more animals, wild and domestic, will be needed to make possible this course of action.
-That is to say, in place of ecological deserts of monocultural farming, we need to return to the environmental norm of biodiversity.
+That is to say, in place of ecological deserts of monocultural farming, we need to return to the environmental norm of biodiversity within thriving ecosystems.

 “The persistence of human life on this planet depends on soil ecosystems.
 Ultimately, I don’t care what diet you eat as long as it leads to the enrichment of organic matter in the earth and mycorrhizal networks.
 Show me the plant-based diet that does this.
 Without ruminants ecosystems will collapse.
 Tilling of the soil for mono-crop agriculture is the enemy (and releases massive amounts of carbon) not cows, Bison and other animals.”